 History and etymology

-Idiopathic intracranial hypertension was first reported in 1893 by Heinrich Quincke, and terms "meningitis serosa".
+Idiopathic intracranial hypertension was first reported in 1893 by Heinrich Quincke, and termed "meningitis serosa".
 The term "pseudotumor cerebri" was later introduced in 1904, and later still "benign intracranial hypertension" in 1955 (not to be confused with benign intracranial hypotension) 15.

 Other causes of intracranial hypertension and papilledema should be sought.
 Causes of venous obstruction (e.g. venous sinus thrombosis and venous outflow obstruction in the neck) can very closely mimic the intracranial findings.